 Within remnant communities are custodians and some young people who are angry at the anomie that has lowered their standard of living.
 The most reactionary members of remnant communities try to re-live the meta-narrative before it has fully healed, or even appropriate the traditions of others.
 Unknowingly, they produce alternative languages (ALs) by formulating new “customs,” while resurrecting dead ones that no longer fit into the grammar of the old language.
 The communities of practice for this new language are toxic reactionary movements (TRMs).

 TRMs are best known for their obsessive re-enactment of rituals, which are often explicitly recorded due to their complex choreography.
 TRMs fail because the cannot script healthy, everyday life in the same way.
 TRMs divide remnant communities and bring them into disrepute with their deeply engrained, stilted and destructive habits of life and mind.
 In response, remnant communities must continue to revive their metanarratives, and graft them to the present.
 If they fail to do so, they die.

 Christianity is a cluster of remnant communities.
 Parts of the Charismatic movement, Sedevacantism and Convert Orthodoxy (CO) are our TRMs.
 The rigidity, heresy and abuse sometimes seen in TRMs are the result of the phony lifestyles they construct in failed attempts to follow pre-existing, healthy patterns of life.
 Each TRM has its own AL. Hyper-Charismatics replace the Faith with hysteria and apocalypticism.
 Sedevacantists have the Tridentine Mass and anti-Semitism.
 CO has the Divine Liturgy, anti-Semitism and Tsarist politics.

-Yet one’s life was never spent in church, theorizing about a utopia that never existed.
-What was Mayberry like?
+Yet one’s life is not spent theorizing about a utopia that never existed.
+What is Mayberry like?
 Who lives there?
 What do they do with their lives?
 Sit at their computers and rant?
 Unfortunately, yes!
 TRMs are characterized by rage and paranoia because they aren’t real communities, but echo chambers with 4Chan spirituality.
 TRMs idealize the past, but can’t handle the present.
 TRM members obsessively repeat liturgies, not for the Holy Mysteries, but to magically invoke a feeling of security that was taken from them.
 They only believe in a pale imitation of the traditions they think they’ve been immersed in.